drj11/is-go-dynamic/README.md

 - Polymorphism via interface types
 - dynamic type switch
 - plenty of reflection; enough to implement JSON marshalling

-## What are ScraperWiki using it for?
+## Civil Service People Survey

-### Project Chardonnay: major bespoke customer solution: a web app
-used by thousands of users to query, display, and help analyse survey results from a people survey in an organisation with 500,000 employees.
+A major bespoke customer solution: a web app used by thousands of users to query, display, and help analyse survey results from a people survey in an organisation with 500,000 employees.
 Frontend in Python, backend API in Go.
 About 7000 lines of code.